chris-bacon/PHP-List-Comprehension/README.md

 `[x | x <- [n..m]]`

-The current predicates supported are equality, greater than, less than, division, and modulo artithmetic.
+The current predicates/operations supported are equality, greater than, less than, division, addition, subtraction and modulo artithmetic.

 ## Usage